brhanuhailu/to-Do-list/README.md

 # 📖 [To Do list structure] <a name="about-project"></a>

-> This is the fourth module project To Do list structure using ES6 and webpack handler.
+> This is the fourth module project set up To Do list structure using ES6 and webpack handler.
 The project is done using Vanilla javascript and HTML as well as css.
 > The main activities included in the project is add list and remove all the list.
 The project focus on the webpack and list structure.

 **[To Do list structure]** is the main part of javascript project which inluded how to use webpack and ES6.